Bergvca/string_grouper/README.md

 </div>

-Out ouf the 4 company names in `duplicates`, 3 companies are found in the original company dataset.
+Out of the 4 company names in `duplicates`, 3 companies are found in the original company dataset.
 One company is found 3 times.

-### Finding duplicates from a database extract/Pandas DataFrame where IDs for rows are supplied.
+### Finding duplicates from a (database extract to) pandas DataFrame where IDs for rows are supplied.

 A very common scenario is the case where duplicate records for an entity have been entered into a database.
-That is there are two or more records where, typically, a name field has slightly different spelling.
-For example "A.B.
+That is, there are two or more records where a name field has slightly different spelling.
+For example, "A.B.
 Corporation" and "AB Corporation".
 Using the optional 'ID' parameter in the match_strings function duplicates can be found easily.
 A [tutorial](tutorials/tutorial_1.md) that steps though the process with an example data set is available.

 ### For a second dataset, find only the most similar match

 In the example above, it's possible that multiple matches are found for a single string.
 Sometimes we just want a string to match with a single most similar string.
 If there are no similar strings found, the original string should be returned: